Chetandhande11/C-PROJECTS/GUI_C_BASED_PROJECT/21_Star_Shape/readme.md

-# Draw Pentagon Project
+# Draw Star Project

 This Windows desktop application demonstrates basic graphics programming using the Win32 API.
-It displays a pentagon shape filled with a gradient color transition from dark blue to light blue within a graphical window.
+It displays a star shape filled with a gradient color transition from dark blue to light blue within a graphical window.

 ## Technology Stack